 The Driehaus Form-Based Codes Award is presented annually by FBCI with the generous support of the Richard H. Driehaus Charitable Lead Trust.
 The award recognizes excellence in the writing and implementation of form-based codes.
 Award winners include codes for corridors, neighborhoods, entire cities and even regions.
 The winning codes provide good examples for communities to study and learn from in their own efforts to write codes.
 To see previous years' winners please click here.

-The 2012 Driehaus Award Winners
+The 2013 Driehaus Award Winner

-The 2012 Driehaus Form-Based Codes Award Jury
+The 2013 Driehaus Form-Based Codes Award Jury

-Robert Sitkowski, Esq., University of Connecticut
+Robert Sitkowski, Esq.
+University of Connecticut (Jury Chair)

 Lisa Wise, AICP Lisa Wise Consulting, San Luis Obispo, CA